Project Last Mile

 Launched in 2009, Project Last Mile (PLM) is a pioneering cross-sector partnership between the United States Agency for International Development (USAID), the Bill and Melinda Gates Foundation, The Global Fund, The Coca-Cola Company and The Coca-Cola Foundation to help improve uptake of life-saving health services and enable medicines go the “last mile” to communities in Africa.

-GETF administers Project Last Mile and the Yale Global Health Leadership Institute serves as the monitoring and evaluation partner for the program.
+GETF serves as the fiduciary and partnership manager for Project Last Mile and the Yale Global Health Leadership Institute serves as the monitoring and evaluation partner for the program.
 Project Last Mile improves the availability of life-saving medicines in Africa by sharing and translating the expertise and network of the Coca-Cola System with Ministries of Health and their partners.
 PLM brings together subject matter experts, Coca-Cola partners and Coca-Cola staff to design a picture of success and deliver a customized solution to critical challenges.

 PLM follows a three-step approach of Engage, Deploy and Sustain to build programs in each market.
 At each stage, PLM leverages different levels of input from The Coca-Cola System.
 Using this approach, PLM: